RPD machine gun: History

-After the introduction of the Kalashnikov-pattern support weapons, such as the RPK and PK machine guns in the 1960s, the RPD was withdrawn from most first-tier units of the former Warsaw Pact.
-However, the RPD remains in active service in many African and Asian nations.

-Apart from the former Soviet Union, the weapon was manufactured in China (as the Type 56 LMG), Egypt (Maadi RPD), North Korea (Type 62) and, since 1956, Poland.

 Design details

 Operating mechanism

 The RPD is an automatic weapon using a gas-operated long-stroke piston system and a locking system recycled from previous Degtyaryov small arms, consisting of a pair of hinged flaps set in recesses on each side of the receiver.

 The movement of these flaps and the resulting locking and unlocking action is controlled by carefully angled surfaces on the bolt carrier assembly.
 The weapon fires from an open bolt.

 Features

 The RPD is hammer fired from an open bolt.
 The hammer forms part of the rear of the bolt carrier (which is connected to the gas piston), which continues moving forward for a short distance after the round is chambered and the bolt locked, the hammer face then striking the rear of the free floating firing pin which passes through the length of the bolt.

 Locking occurs by means of lateral flaps located along the sides of the bolt, which are forced outwards (by the angled sides of the hammer) into recesses cut into the receiver body, after which firing occurs when the face of the hammer strikes the rear of the firing pin.
 The mechanism is simple, rugged and reliable.

 It features a trigger mechanism that is limited to fully automatic fire only.
 The bolt is equipped with a spring-loaded casing extraction system, and a fixed insert inside the receiver housing which passes between the feed horns of the bolt serves as the ejector.

 Spent cartridge casings are ejected downward through an opening in the bolt carrier and receiver.
 The RPD has a manually operated lever-type safety mechanism that secures the weapon against accidental firing by blocking the bolt catch when engaged.
 Unlike Degtyarov's earlier firearm patents, the RPD's return spring is located inside the butt.

 Like many other Russian-made firearms, the chamber and bore are chrome-lined, greatly decreasing the risk of corrosion and jamming.

 The weapon has a non-removable barrel with a three-position gas adjustment valve used to control the performance of the gas system.
 It is also equipped with a folding integral bipod, wooden shoulder stock, foregrip and pistol grip.
 The firearm strips down into the following major groups: the receiver and barrel, bolt, bolt carrier, feed tray and feed cover, the recoil mechanism and the trigger group and stock.